manojgayala/POPL1/Language Manual.md

 * None of the previous conditions met                        Operands are converted to type int
 ```
 # Expressions
+The expressions are vital to the language.
+The expressions are evaluated for their side effects (assiginment to variables) or for their values in larger expressions as operands or to affect the execution sequence in statements.
+The evaluation of expressions would yield one of the following :
+-> a variable
+-> a value
+-> void
+The expression's evaluation respects the rules of precedence and parenthesis.
+                      ` CONTINUE EDITING`
 ### Cast:
 The type_name is a type and cast_expression is a value to be converted to that type.
 ```